42-Discworld/Farese_and_Walther_Lab/README.md

 For gfortran:
 `brew install gcc`

+### Version
+The version number will be displayed in the main script name, e.g. FWL_lipidomics_version.r.
+And the compatible scripts would have same version number.
+For scripts are still under testing, it will have symbol "test" in its name.

 ### Caveats
 For Mac users, please make sure XQaurtz and gfortran are installed for prevent crashing.